EvntBoard/module-web-media/README.md

 ## Module Media for EvntBoard

-Download last version from [EvntBoard/module-media](https://github.com/EvntBoard/module-media/releases/latest)
+Download last version from [EvntBoard/module-web-media](https://github.com/EvntBoard/module-web-media/releases/latest)

-Extract the archive to module-media and copy this folder to the resources folder of your evntboard workspace
+Extract the archive to module-web-media and copy this folder to the resources folder of your evntboard workspace